serverfarmer/sf-farm-inspector/README.md

-`sf-farm-inspector` is a proxy extension, responsible for installing the whole list of server inspection-related extensions.
+`sf-farm-inspector` is a deprecated proxy extension, responsible for installing the whole list of server inspection-related management extensions.